nginxinc/nginx-ingress-workshops/OSS/labs/lab8/readme.md

 1. Verify Helm is installed and you are running Version 3.x or higher:

     ```bash
-    # check your helm version (Needs to be v3 or higher)
     helm version --short
     ```
     ![helm version](media/lab8_helm_version.png)